dylanbeattie/Herobook2017/README.md

 * Could you do inline expansion of resources that are hosted on a different server?
 * Could you separate the elements of the implementation, so that the resource expansion happened on a front-end caching server or load balancer?
 * Could you apply the ‘donut caching’ pattern to inline resource expansion?
-# BREAK
-* Question for the break: Could you build a hypermedia API using SMS text messaging?

 # MODULE 4: REPRESENTING ACTIONS WITH HYPERMEDIA
 ## WORKSHOP